 Unlike SBTs for climate, which are measured in standard units of carbon and are applicable globally, there is no single unit of measurement for SBTs for nature, as nature is geographically diverse and locally complex.

 Within the SBTN, the biodiversity hub is currently developing SBTs for biodiversity.
-TBC is co-leading this hub, alongside UNEP WCMC and IUCN to bring both ecological and industry perspectives and ensure the correct balance of pragmatism and rigour in the development of new targets for biodiversity.
+We are co-leading this hub, alongside UNEP WCMC and IUCN to bring both ecological and industry perspectives and ensure the correct balance of pragmatism and rigour in the development of new targets for biodiversity.

 Getting ready for action

-The ARRRT framework (Avoid, Reduce, Restore & Regenerate, Transform) is a series of steps designed to guide the actions of companies and cities in line with the best available environmental science.
-Building on the mitigation hierarchy, the preventive and remedial steps will be familiar for many, while it adds a step focusing on the transformational change needed to rebalance our relationship with nature.
+The AR3T framework (Avoid, Reduce, Restore & Regenerate, Transform) is a series of steps designed to guide the actions of companies and cities in line with the best available environmental science.
+Building on the mitigation hierarchy, the preventive and remedial steps will be familiar for many, while adding a step focused on the transformational change needed to rebalance our relationship with nature.